christianalfoni/flux-react/README.md

 Download from **releases/** folder of the repo, use `npm install flux-react` or `bower install flux-react`, but I recommend using the boilerplate located here: [flux-react-boilerplate](https://github.com/christianalfoni/flux-react-boilerplate).
 It has everything set up for you.

 ## <a name="changes">Changes</a>

+**2.3.0**
+- Removed special state handling alltogether.
+Put state directly on the store.
+This keeps consistency when working with state from handlers and exports.

 **2.2.0**
 - Removed **getInitialState()** from store and just use **state**.
 There is not reason to calculate state with a function as there are no props, or anything else, passed to the store on instanciation